gerikzatorski/Baxter-Checkers-ME495_2016/README.md

 Note, user_interface.launch is the master launch file which starts up all of the nodes.

 ### Troubleshooting
 Baxter's ability to select and accordingly pick up a particular block highly depends on the ambient lighting in the arena.
+There are also positions on the board which are more difficult to reach.
+Currently our code only makes use of Baxter's left hand to manipulate objects.

-issues with color recognition. very sensitive to changes in lighting -> grab issues...could've used the stuff jarvis talked about...uh in-built distance sensor. effect of fix may depend on size of object
+-> grab issues...could've used the stuff jarvis talked about...uh in-built distance sensor. effect of fix may depend on size of object
 >>>>>>> checkers/master

 ### Resulting Performance
 Overall,

 ### Future Direction

 ### Concluding Remarks

 [Baxter]: http://www.rethinkrobotics.com/baxter/
 [baxter_interface]: http://sdk.rethinkrobotics.com/wiki/Baxter_Interface